Guru Sishyan (1988 film): Casting and filming

 Muthuraman said he made Guru Sishyan to exploit Rajinikanth's flair for comedy.
 Rajinikanth and Prabhu were cast as Raja and Babu.
 This was the first film in which the two actors were seen together onscreen; though they had first acted together in Dharmathin Thalaivan, it was released later in 1988.
 Jayashree was initially cast as the police inspector Geetha, but she later backed out due to her marriage.
 The role went to Gautami; it marked her debut in Tamil cinema.
 Ravichandran played the antagonist Rajamanickam, deviating from the heroic roles he was previously known for.
+Padmasri plays the role of Raja's mother, and was not hesitant to play an elderly role.

 Principal photography began with the filming of the song "Jingidi Jingidi" at VGP Universal Kingdom, Chennai.
 Gautami was initially nervous dancing with Rajinikanth in "Jingidi Jingidi" because it was the first time they acted together so it was decided to film non-dancing scenes for two days then film the dance.
 Choreographer Puliyur Saroja trained Gauthami, who was able to dance convincingly.
 Many of the film's scenes were shot in Mysore, as filming in Chennai turned problematic.
 Initially, the script did not have a fight scene for Prabhu.
 At Rajinikanth's insistence, the fight scene intended for him was later given to Prabhu.
 The song "Kandu Pudichen", picturised on Rajinikanth and Gauthami, was shot in a day.

 The climactic fight sequence was planned to be filmed in the Borra Caves at Araku Valley, but because Rajinikanth's call-sheet dates were nearing the end and a round-trip to Araku Valley would take longer, Chalam designed an identical cave set in Chennai.
 The scene in which Raja and Babu escape through a tunnel while being pursued by a rolling boulder was based on a similar scene from Raiders of the Lost Ark (1981).
 While Rajinikanth had given a call-sheet of 25 days, all his scenes were filmed in 23 days; he stayed for the remaining two days, during which he moved the trolley for the song "Vaa Vaa Vanji", which was picturised on Prabhu and Seetha (who played Babu's love interest Chithra), and filmed at Brindavan Gardens.
 The final length of the film is 3996.19 metres.